Built-in Dependencies

 pip install numpy -t .

-- After the installation is complete, check the installed dependent library in the file tree on the left side of the IDE.
+6. After the installation is completed, view the installed dependency libraries in the file tree on the left side of the IDE.

-file that contains all dependencies of the local environment. - Run the
+files for all dependencies in the local environment.

-command in the IDE Terminal to install the dependency package according to the requirements.txt
+in the terminal of the IDE to install the dependency package according to the configuration in requirements.txt

 PHP runtime